- 30 Sep 2025

 Teammates | The Teammates section on the Whatfix Analytics dashboard enables you to add, remove, and manage users. |

-Total Events | Total Events measures the total number of times an event occurs in your product or application. |
+Total events | Total Events measures the total number of times an event occurs in your product or application. |

 Track | Whatfix's Product Analytics enables you to track end-user actions and behavior on your product or application. |